 Planning for next year:

 At the end of your third year, you should be thinking about what your next steps are after you earn your degree.
-If you decide that graduate school is the right path for you and you're considering applying for Rhodes, Marshall, George J. Mitchell, Fulbright, Schwarzman, you will need begin your application at the end of the third year.
-Many of the fourth year applications require extensive work and it's important to be mindful of those requirements.
+If you decide that graduate school is the right path for you and you're considering applying for Rhodes, Marshall, George J. Mitchell, Fulbright, Schwarzman, Yenching, Churchill, Kanders Churchill, Gates Cambridge, you will need to begin your application at the end of the third year.
+Many of the fourth-year applications require extensive work and it's important to be mindful of those requirements.
 Once you decide which opportunity is right for you, make an appointment with the prestigious scholarship advisor to discuss your application.